iamkameel/SCRBRD-B3TA/SCRBD_WagonWheel.md

 ### 2.1.
 Interactive Live Scoring

-The most innovative aspect of SCRBRD's Wagon Wheel is its role in the **Live Scoring Interface**.
+The most innovative aspect of SCRBRD's Wagon Wheel is its role in the **Live Scoring Interface** (`src/app/matches/[matchId]/live-scoring-interface.tsx`).
 Instead of manually typing in scoring regions, umpires and scorers can simply **tap on the wheel** where the ball was hit.

--   **Intuitive Data Entry**: Tapping a location on the field instantly records the shot's angle and distance.
+This interaction creates a seamless and intuitive data entry workflow.

+-   **1. User Interaction**: The scorer taps a location on the interactive `<WagonWheel>` component.
+The component is configured to listen for these click/tap events.

+-   **2. Data Capture**: Upon a tap, the component's `onShotSelect` handler calculates the precise `angle` and `distance` of the tap relative to the center of the wheel.
+This data represents the shot's placement.

+-   **3. State Update**: The `live-scoring-interface` component receives this shot data and stores it in its local state.
+This action triggers the opening of the `<ScoringDialog>`.

--   **Scoring Dialog**: After the location is tapped, a dialog appears allowing the scorer to input the result of that specific shot (e.g., 1 run, 4 runs, Wicket).
+-   **4. Scoring Dialog**: The scoring dialog appears, allowing the scorer to input the result of that specific shot (e.g., 1 run, 4 runs, Wicket, No Ball).

+-   **5. Data Submission**: When the scorer confirms the outcome in the dialog, the complete event data (including the angle, distance, and run/dismissal details) is sent to a server action (`recordBallAction`) for processing and saving to the database.

--   **Real-time Visualization**: As each shot is recorded, a corresponding line appears on the wheel, building the visualization ball-by-ball.
+-   **6. Real-time Visualization**: As each shot is recorded and the page data is updated, a corresponding line appears on the wheel, building the visualization ball-by-ball.
 This provides immediate visual feedback and a richer scoring experience.

 This method is not only faster and more intuitive than traditional scoring but also captures precise shot-placement data that is crucial for advanced analysis.